 Pros of working with angel investors

-When presenting your idea to investors, explain how it solves a critical customer problem.
-Demonstrate how your product or service is better than existing competing alternatives.
+presenting your idea to investors, explain how it solves a critical customer problem and demonstrate how your product or service is better than existing competing alternatives.

 Cons of working with an angel investor

-• Angel investors invest smaller amounts.
-Angel investors arrive in the early days before the business has much in terms of customers and sales.
+- Angel investors invest smaller amounts: Angel investors arrive in the early days before the business has much in terms of customers and sales.
 As a result, the investment tends to be smaller than it would be with venture capital.
 Typically, companies raise around $250,000 from angel investors.
-Later-stage startups can easily raise millions from a venture capitalist.
+Later-stage startups can easily raise millions from a VC.
 “We generally advise companies to raise enough funding to give them a 12-to-18-month runway,” Lebus said.
 “Fundraising can be time-consuming, so it’s not something founders should be doing too often, as they’ve obviously got a business to run.”

-• Angel investors have limited areas of investment.
-Like VCs, angel investors are discerning about the companies they invest in.
-In addition to being regional or locally focused, angel investors tend to stay away from mom-and-pops and family-owned businesses.
+- Angel investors have limited areas of investment: Like VCs, angel investors are discerning about the companies they work with.
+In addition to being regional or locally focused, angel investors tend to avoid mom-and-pop and family-owned businesses.

 Angel investors are everywhere.
 However, finding one might feel like searching for a needle in a haystack, particularly if this is your first rodeo.
 Here’s some advice about finding angel investors:

-• Browse angel investor networks.
-According to the Angel Capital Association, more than 200 angel network groups across the country accept pitches from business owners and share information.
+- Browse angel investor networks: According to the ACA, more than 250 angel network groups across the country accept pitches from business owners and share information.
 The Angel Investment Network website is an excellent resource where you can search for angels and upload your business pitch.
 Gouhin recommends starting with the networks in your local area and spreading out from there.
-“Keep working outward until you find the right group and the right time that has an interest in your product,” he said.
+“Keep working outward until you find the right group and the right time that has an interest in your product,” Gouhin advised.

 Stay tenacious when seeking angel investors